hillbrad/U2FReviews/README.md

 Personally, I find BLE U2F to be painful.
 The pairing experience is not obvious, (it has to start from within an app, not like normal Bluetooth) needs to be done per-device, and requires entering a code.
 Only Google has support for BLE authenticators, and I've found it consistently buggy on both Android and iOS.
 I have to make multiple attempts to register a new BLE authenticator on Android, and have not successfully completed a registration / authentication on iOS with SmartLock yet with either style of device I own.
 If you're hoping to deal with the USB-C issue of your new MacBook via BLE, don't get your hopes up there, either - Chrome desktop doesn't interact with BLE authenticators yet.
 Finally, as of the time I tried, you can't add a BTLE (or NFC) key to your Google account directly, you can only authenticate with one you've registered over USB in Chrome on the desktop.
 So you need to register it with a PC/Mac before you can use it with your mobile device.

 I hope we'll see some rapid progress on this front and I can just keep a "magic button" on my keys in my pocket soon, that I press to authenticate anywhere without dongles or adapters, but I'm not holding my breath.

+**Update, 9/26/2017:**  The U2F experience in Android O, now provided through Google Play Services, is much improved for using BTLE and I've been able to successfully both register and authenticate with multiple types of BTLE authenticator to Facebook.

 -----------